opendistro/for-elasticsearch/_posts/2020-04-16-The-Elasticsearch-Weight-Function.md

 Vigya Sharma is a Senior Software Engineer at Amazon Web Services.
 His projects focus on providing a managed service experience to AWS Elasticsearch customers.
 Vigya is passionate about distributed systems and likes to solve problems around large scale systems.
 Vigya holds a Masters degree in Computer Science from IIT Delhi.

 Jon Handler is a Principal Solutions Architect at Amazon Web Services based in Palo Alto, CA. Jon works closely with the CloudSearch and Elasticsearch teams, providing help and guidance to a broad range of customers who have search workloads that they want to move to the AWS Cloud.
 Prior to joining AWS, Jon's career as a software developer included four years of coding a large-scale, eCommerce search engine.
-Jon holds a Bachelor of the Arts from the University of Pennsylvania, and a Master of Science and a Ph.
-D. in Computer Science and Artificial Intelligence from Northwestern University.
+Jon holds a Bachelor of the Arts from the University of Pennsylvania, and a Master of Science and a Ph.D. in Computer Science and Artificial Intelligence from Northwestern University.
 You can follow him on Twitter @_searchgeek.